keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 1. Configure the Dynatrace SLI provider for your project as explained [here](../../reference/monitoring/dynatrace/#setup-dynatrace-sli-provider).

-1. To configure Keptn to use the Dynatrace SLI provider for your project, first adapt the ConfigMap in the `lighthouse-source-dynatrace.yaml` file at the `metatdata.name` property.
+1. To configure Keptn to use the deployed Dynatrace SLI provider for your project, first adapt the ConfigMap in the `lighthouse-source-dynatrace.yaml` file at the `metatdata.name` property.
 Afterwards, apply the ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

     ```console
     kubectl apply -f lighthouse-source-dynatrace.yaml